GDPR is good for business

 Additionally, public authorities and organizations that regularly and systematically monitor EU data subjects as a core business must designate a Data Protection Officer.

-Your analysts will have the information they need to spot efforts to compromise privileged data and maintain GDPR compliance.
+Your analysts will have the information they need to spot efforts to compromise privileged data and maintain compliance with the GDPR logging requirements.
 LogPoint also provides an overview of international data transfers, helping your security officer map data movement outside the EU.

 Ask yourself the following questions to help determine the next steps for your business: